sprintertech/sprinter-sdk/docs/docs/03-sdk/03-class-reference.md

 ### `constructor(fetchOptions: Omit<FetchOptions, "signal">)`

 Initializes the SDK with the given fetch options.
-The `signal` property is explicitly excluded from the fetch options because it is meant to be provided dynamically when individual requests are made, allowing developers to abort those requests if necessary.
+The `signal` property is explicitly excluded, and only `baseURL` can be set.

 #### Parameters

 - `fetchOptions: Omit<FetchOptions, "signal">`: An object that allows specifying additional fetch options, excluding the `signal` property.

 #### Example